Information bounds production in replicator systems: Results

 Suppose that the chemical system evolves over a time interval $t\in[0,\tau]$ from initial condition $\xx(0)=(x_1(0),\dots,x_n(0)),a(0)$.
 Our main quantity of interest is {\em productivity}, defined as:

-Productivity is the time-averaged rate with which replicators flow out of the reactor, in units of mass concentration per time. {In the motivating example shown in Fig.~\ref{fig:scheme}, productivity represent the rate that replicators that out of the pond during the active phases.
-Since these replicators may potentially `infect' other ponds, productivity can be imagined as a measure of fitness for replicators spreading between flow reactors.}
+Productivity is the time-averaged rate with which replicators flow out of the reactor, in units of mass concentration per time. {In the motivating example shown in Fig.~\ref{fig:scheme}, \newstuff{productivity represents the rate at which replicators wash out of the pond during the active phases.} Since these replicators may potentially `infect' other ponds, productivity can be imagined as a measure of fitness for replicators spreading between flow reactors.}

 In the long-time limit $\tau \to \infty$, productivity converges to its steady-state value, The assumption that $\mu>a^*$ guarantees that $\pr^*>0$. {To make things concrete, Fig.~\ref{fig:basics} shows productivity over time for a simple system with two replicators.
 As replicator concentrations change, productivity approaches its steady-state value in the long-time limit.}